 Awakened Mind (3) – Of limited use in combat, but great for roleplay, stealth, and can act as a translator between your party and a creature with a language you don’t speak.

 Entropic Ward (4) – Disadvantage can be a powerful defensive tool, especially if you’ve invested in a higher AC or are benefitting from cover.
-At the very least, it can make you very hard to get a critical hit against.
+At the very least, it can make it very hard to get a critical hit against.
 The potential benefit of advantage on your next attack is a nice bonus.
 Solid additional resource.

 Thought Shield (2) – A good ability, but very niche in scope.
 If the main enemy of your campaign is a colony of Mind Flayers, this is obviously much higher.